Degrees and Courses | Entry Requirements | Support | Doctoral Profiles

 The MA by Research is a pure research masters course.
 Students will need to complete a thesis of 40,000 words maximum and a research training programme.
 This programme is suitable for applicants who are interested in developing their independent research skills and many students who complete this course progress onto PhD study afterwards

-To find out more details and to apply online view the Education PhD webpage.
+To find out more to apply visit: www.birmingham.ac.uk/education-phd .